 Office of Warrior Care Policy

-The mission of the Office of Warrior Care Policy is to ensure wounded, ill, injured and transitioning Service members receive high quality care and seamless transition support through proactive leadership, responsive policy, effective oversight and interagency collaboration.
+The mission of the Office of Warrior Care Policy is to proactively support wounded, ill, and injured Service members in their recovery and reintegration or transition to civilian life.

 The office was established in November 2008 under the Undersecretary of Defense for Personnel and Readiness (USD P&R) within the U.S. Department of Defense.
 Responsibilities of the office include Recovery Care Coordination and Transition Policy.